msu-alglab/coaster-experiments/README.md

 * an input directory containing a graph instance file and a ground truth file (can by cyclic, e.g., output by `create_cyclic_instances.py`, or acyclic, e.g., original Toboggan inputs)
-* a directory for outputting the graph instance files
+* a directory for outputting graph and truth files
-* a filename for writing the ground truth paths
 * *R*, the length of subpaths to generate (length of subpaths in the contracted graph)
 * a boolean indicating whether subpaths should have full weight (if `False`,